The Legend of Zelda: The Wind Waker: Game design

 The Wind Waker was an early project developed for the GameCube.

 Nintendo's Zelda team initiated plans for a new game early in the development of the GameCube system, before Majora's Mask was completed for the Nintendo 64 in 2000.
 Eiji Aonuma, director of Majora's Mask, returned to helm the project, while Shigeru Miyamoto and Takashi Tezuka, the creators of the Zelda series, served as producers.
 Early concepts generally followed Ocarina of Times designs, with graphics enhanced for the new system's capabilities.
 The team hastily created a brief clip of Link fighting Ganondorf for a demonstration at the 2000 Space World exposition, where Nintendo announced the GameCube.
 The clip resonated with fans and commentators who hoped it previewed the next Zelda game.

 The Zelda team, however, had exhausted its ideas for this style and format.
 Aonuma hated the demo, finding it derivative of past Zelda games.
 The team explored other directions until designer Yoshiki Haruhana created a cartoonish drawing of a young Link that caught their eye.
 Design manager Satoru Takizawa drew up an enemy Moblin in a similar style, and the team seized on the new gameplay and combat possibilities afforded by the stylized cartoon aesthetic.
 To achieve this look, they used cel shading on 3D models, giving the look of an interactive cartoon.
 The developers built the game with Alias/Wavefront's Maya 3D tool and a custom game engine.
 Aonuma initially kept the development quiet as he worried that Miyamoto would take issue with the cartoon style.

-Eiji Aonuma, the game's director, pictured at E3 2013.
+The director, co-producer and composer in 2013, 2015, and 2015, respectively: Eiji Aonuma, Shigeru Miyamoto, and Koji Kondo.

 With this decision, development proceeded swiftly.
 The team quickly decided the setting would be islands in an ocean, determining it would provide interesting visuals and mechanics in the cel-shaded style.
 This in turn inspired the central sailing feature.
 As Aonuma predicted, some features drew skepticism from producers Miyamoto and Tezuka.
 For instance, they requested an explanation for the characters' exaggeratedly large eyes.
 Aonuma's team jokingly suggested having Link shoot beams from his eyes before deciding to have him focus his gaze on significant objects nearby, giving hints to observant players about what to do next.
 Miyamoto remained dubious of the art direction and reminded Aonuma that it was not too late to change course.
 Ultimately Miyamoto relented due to the team's enthusiasm about the cartoon style and the fact that it could have taken a decade to make a more realistic Zelda with their resources.